-Professors Carilli, Dempster, Isaacs, Thornton^S, Townsend; Assistant Professors Khurana, Lea; Visiting Assistant Professor Levkoff
+Professors Carilli^S, Dempster^F, Isaacs, Thornton, Townsend; Assistant Professors Carson, Khurana, Lea; Visiting Assistant Professor Levkoff

-Chair: Gregory M. Dempster
+Chair: Justin P. Isaacs (fall)/Gregory M. Dempster (spring)

 Students may choose from one of three majors: Economics, Economics and Business, and Mathematical Economics.
 The requirements for all students majoring in Economics or Economics and Business are 30 hours in the Economics and Business Department, to include Economics 101, 103, 301, and 303, and, in addition, Mathematics 121 (or a higher level Statistics course) and 140 (or a higher level Calculus course).
 Students are expected to take the two required Mathematics courses prior to the junior year and to complete Economics 301 and 303 during the junior year.